fulll/hiring/security.md

 If you believe you have found a security vulnerability in any In Extenso Digital's repository that meets Wikipedia's definition of a security vulnerability ([English version](https://en.wikipedia.org/wiki/Vulnerability_(computing)), [French version](https://fr.wikipedia.org/wiki/Vuln%C3%A9rabilit%C3%A9_(informatique))), please report it to us as described below.

+## Preferred Languages

+We prefer all communications to be in English, but if you are not comfortable, French is acceptable too.

 ## Reporting security vulnerability Issues

 :warning: **Please do not report security vulnerabilities through public GitHub issues.**